4th August 2025

 What Happens If I Receive A Parking Fine on a Hire Car?

-If you've been issued a parking fine whilst driving a hire car, the responsibility will still fall on you.
+If you've been issued a parking fine whilst driving a hire car abroad, the responsibility to settle it falls on you.

 In addition to the fine itself, the hire company is likely to charge you an administration fee for passing the fine on and processing the paperwork.
 The cost of the fine will vary.